 Certainly, these few species listed here represent only a portion of the related marvels found throughout the entirety of the earth.
 It’s our belief, though, that they serve as excellent examples of their form of life.
-We also invite you to check out some of our other articles.
+We also invite you to check out some of our numerous other articles.

 Jelly Ear